 The Camí Ral is an old Medieval road connecting the cities of Vic and Olot in central Catalonia.
 The road was originally built during the middle ages to transport wood from the forests of the La Garrotxa region to the Royal Shipyards in Barcelona.

-The forty-five-kilometre section between Vic and Olot was recovered during the early 2000s and follows a series of footpaths through the Plain of Vic, past the spectacular Collsacabra mountain range, and through the Vall d’en Bas to Olot.
+The forty-five-kilometre section between the towns of Vic and Olot was recovered during the early 2000s and follows a series of footpaths through the Plain of Vic, past the spectacular Collsacabra mountain range, and through the Vall d’en Bas to Olot.

 This post covers everything you need to know before walking all, or part of the Camí Ral, including suggested itineraries, where to stay and how to get there by public transport.